intel/trustauthority-client-for-python/inteltrustauthorityclient/nvgpu/README.md

-# Intel® Tiber™ Trust Authority Python NVIDIA\* H100\* GPU Adapter
+# Intel® Trust Authority Python NVIDIA\* H100\* GPU Adapter

 <p style="font-size: 0.875em;">· 05/21/2025 ·</p>

-The Intel® Tiber™ Trust Authority Client for NVIDIA\* H100 GPU is a Python package for collecting evidence for attestation from a NVIDIA H100 GPU.
+The Intel® Trust Authority Client for NVIDIA\* H100 GPU is a Python package for collecting evidence for attestation from a NVIDIA H100 GPU.
 This GPU adapter is used with the Intel Trust Authority [**connector**](../connector/README.md) for Python to request an attestation token and verify the same.

 This version of the GPU adapter works with Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing platforms.